steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 ### Stage 0.2 - Fix up the certified-operators image
-We've got an issue with the default certified operators image if we're running OpenShift 4.1.3
+We've got an issue with the default certified operators image if we're running OpenShift 4.1.3 - No longer required for OCP 4.2.x
 ```
 ./operator_fix.sh
 ```

 ## Stage 1 - Deploy Storage
-This takes approx 20 minutes
+This takes approx 20 minutes for OCP 4.1
 ```
 ./deploy_ocs.sh base
 ```
 You’ll need to press CTRL-C a couple of times once some of the pods have started

+On OCP 4.2 the step simply configures the additional workers required.
+You can then deploy the operator manually via the OpenShift console.

 ## Stage 2a - Deploy all the RH Forum demo workloads and apps
-This can also take about 40 minutes - and you'll need to interact occasionally
+This can also take about 40 minutes - and you'll need to interact occasionally.
+This provess has been updated to fully support upstream Rook-Ceph on OCP 4.1 and our GA OCA 4.2 operator on OCP 4.2.x
 ```
 ./deploy_workloads.sh setup
 ```